Honour Stolen Sisters on October 4

 This year, October 4th will be a bit different because of the pandemic.
 Some communities may hold outdoor, socially distanced vigils.
 Vigils may not be organized in other communities.
 And there may even be online virtual vigils.
 Whether or not a vigil is held in your community this year, please take time on October 4th to take action to end violence against First Nations, Métis, and Inuit women, girls, and two-spirit people.

 - Vigils are organized at the community level and Amnesty does not have a central listing of events.
 Please contact the organizers of previous vigils in your community to see if they plan to organize an in person or virtual vigil or other activity this year.
 Indigenous women's organizations, grassroots advocates, communities, friendship centres, and Indigenous community and service organizations often organize vigils.

 - Amnesty participates in vigils to demonstrate our solidarity and to honour the memory of missing and murdered Indigenous women, girls, and two-spirit people.
 Vigils are a solemn occasion and events are centred on the voices of rights holders.
 Amnesty refrains from bringing petitions (unless, as has happened a few times in the past, they are co-created with Indigenous partners), large Amnesty backdrops, or having too visible of a presence.
 Wearing an Amnesty t-shirt or holding a small banner in the audience is completely ok and is a great way to express solidarity.
 Amnesty generally does not speak at vigils unless it is upon invitation from Indigenous partners, solidarity-focused, very brief, and after rights holders have spoken.

-- If nothing is planned for your community, organize a vigil and register it with NWAC.
+- If nothing is planned for your community, consider co-organizing a virtual vigil with Indigenous partners.